The National Centre for Writing is a charity supporting writers, literary translators and all those working in the world of literature.

 1. Writers & translators

 Curating and commissioning new work Supporting talent and skills development Engaging associate artists Supporting creative diversity Promoting the import and export of new writing Stimulating debate and new thinking

 “Both domestically and internationally, an irreplaceable resource for writers and readers.”
 Sarah Perry, author of The Essex Serpent

 Opportunities for young people and schools Writing workshops for all at Dragon Hall Creative writing online courses Writing and translation mentoring, particularly for those who have experienced barriers

 “We’ve enjoyed wonderful storytelling sessions in Dragon Hall.
 To have the National Centre for Writing on our doorstep is so inspiring.”
 Vicky Lubbock, teacher at Angel Road Junior School

-Work in partnership to increase cultural tourism, employment and training Promote the outstanding publishing scene in our city and region Welcome writers from all over the world to our residency cottage Make Norwich’s UNESCO City of Literature status work for the people of our city
+Highlight Norwich as a centre of culture and literature Promote the outstanding publishing scene in our city and region Welcome writers from all over the world to Norwich Provide a space for writers in our residency cottage

 “A place for something seminal to happen with every meeting.”
 Ali Smith, patron of the National Centre for Writing

 And so they built it here